 1) The sensitivity analysis shows the effect of a change in interest on Group pre-tax profit based on an assumption of unchanged net debt.
-The calculated net debt of SEK 8,352 million is based on net debt according to IFRS 16.
+The calculated net debt of SEK 8,352 million is based on net debt according to IFRS reduced by liabilities for Swedish tenant-owner associations and additional leases according to IFRS 16.
 It is further assumed that a change in interest would directly affect the interest Peab pays respectively receives on liabilities and receivables with a floating interest rate.
 Activating interest is not taken into account in the sensitivity analysis.
 For more information about net debt, see note 36.